Ministry of Digital Transformation (Ukraine): Open data

 The Ministry of Digital Transformation of Ukraine is the state body responsible for implementing this policy of the Government on the disclosure of the most important data for society.
 In October 2016, Ukraine formally acceded to the International Open Data Charter, committing itself to the international community to implement a national open data policy in accordance with the principles of the Charter.

 Open data have a strong anti-corruption effect, promote government transparency, and have a positive impact on economic development.
 In 2017, open data brought more than $700 million, or 0.67% of GDP, to Ukraine's economy.
 And while maintaining the current rate, according to forecasts, by 2025 this figure will double - to more than $1.4 billion, or 0.92% of GDP.
 With the support of the Ministry, a report on the impact of open data of the State Architectural and Construction Inspectorate of Ukraine was published.

 Response to 2022 invasion

-Within three days of the invasion, the ministry organised a campaign to pressurise techology companies to boycott Russia.
+Within three days of the invasion, the ministry organised a campaign to pressurise technology companies to boycott Russia.
 They have also secured access to Starlink and recruited the IT Army of Ukraine.
 Together with Kuna.io cryptocurrency exchange from Ukraine and itc CEO Michael Chobanian the Ministry initiated the creation of the largest fundraising cryptofund in the world called Crypto Fund for Ukraine aimed to help the Armed Forces of Ukraine combat Russian invasion.

 In May 2022, Diia App organized the voting on the whether Ukrainians should own weapons, which was initiated by the Minister of Internal Affairs of Ukraine, Denys Monastyrskyi.
 Almost 59% of respondents voted to allow weapons for personal protection.

+In April 2023 the Brave1 platform was unveiled, designed as a meeting place to bring experts together who can turn ideas and prototypes into workable weapons.